The Preventive Maintenance Schedule For Your Variable Frequency Drive

 - DC Link: This stores the DC power, which can be used by the converter.
 The capacitors are usually in the back of the VFD.

 - Converter: The IGBT (Inverse Gate Bipolar Transistor) inverter is your device’s heart.
 It provides the PWM (Pulse width Modulation) output for running under the direction of the control circuit.

 - Control Circuit: This component is responsible for the programming and controlling of the VFD.
-It is essentially the brains of the operation.
+It is essentially the brain of the operation.

 Common Operation & Maintenance Instructions

-There are three basic categories to VFD maintenance schedule:
+There are three basic categories to the VFD maintenance schedule:

 - Keeping the VFD Clean